nix-community/home-manager/README.md

 activation script and the generated home directory files.

-Documentation of available configuration options, including descriptions and usage examples, is available in the [Home Manager manual][configuration options] or offline by running
+Documentation of available configuration options, including descriptions and usage examples, is available in the Home Manager manual by running

 ```console
 $ man home-configuration.nix